 Ultimately, raising awareness aligns with Innovista Health’s commitment to value-based care, which brings together a multidisciplinary team of nurses, social workers, care coordinators, community health workers and CBOs to mitigate costs and improve population outcomes.

-“Because Innovista Health is also a management services organization (MSO), we are no stranger to building collaborative relationships,” Thrower added.
-“We remain true to this role in our clinics and across all our business lines, connecting people, services, and organizations together.
-We can’t do it alone, which is why it is so important to build partnerships to help carry the weight, serving as connectors to the community.”
+Because Innovista Health is a management services organization, collaborative relationships are a core part of what we do.
+We remain true to this role in our clinics and across all our business lines, connecting people, services, and organizations together.
+Our partnerships help serve as connectors to the community.

 Want to learn more about the power of partnership with Innovista Health?
 Contact us here today.